lcashdol/UPX/README.md

 # UPX Fixer

 Some C code to repair corrupt p_info header on UPX! packed malware.
+It fixes two variants I found that were pretty common.
+There are many other variants that have UPX headers either stripped, or null bytes injected to change offsets that this code does not work on.

 ```
 $ make